CamTosh/instagram-bot-dm/readme.md

 # Instagram Direct Message Bot

-Send direct and group message with Instagram bot.
-Work with Python 3.7.2 and Selenium.
+Sends direct and group message with Instagram bot.
+Works with Python 3.7.2 and Selenium.

 ## Example :